DASHIKING/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 Substep 4: Troubleshoot the "Missing Target" error by verifying the Set Text node matches the UGUI component type.

-Test: Run the game; if the UI panel on screen updates to show your custom "Title" and "Content," the feature is complete.
+Test: Run the game; if the UI panel on screen updates to show the custom "Title" and "Content," the feature is complete.

 ### Activity 2